 Twitter: Bark monitors your child's Twitter accounts posting, replies, and even direct messages.

 Instagram: Bark monitors the images/videos your child posts and comments on those posts.
+Bark can also monitor Instagram direct messages and searches on connected Android and Amazon devices.
+Instagram does not allow external access to private messages on iOS.

 Facebook: Bark monitors what is posted on your child's wall.